SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

     ![](images/2_ea_4_booster_fails.png)

-    In this example you miss all 4 required **entitlements** for the booster.
+    In this example, you miss all 4 required **entitlements** for the booster.

     (Note: Continuous Integration & Delivery service is optional)